StephenCarlson/MiniHawk-VTOL/README.md

 > Note 1: Forced to occur on trailing edge of wing.
 > Note 2: Is slightly offset in X-direction for best structure.

-For the MH5_ControlHornSet and MH5_TraySet, print 100% Solid.
+For the MH5_ControlHornSet and MH5_TraySet, print 100% Solid or as desired.
 These pieces may be laser-cut if possible.

 # Betaflight Settings (For Matek F722-Wing)